 What is SCORM?

-SCORM stands for Shareable Content Object Reference Model.
-It’s a way of setting up an elearning course so that it can run from any LMS (as long as the LMS is SCORM-compliant, of course).
-In the same way that DVDs are created in a standardized way so they can be read by any DVD player, SCORM sets out the standardized set-up that means elearning can be read by any LMS.
+SCORM is It’s a way of setting up an elearning course so that it can run from any LMS (as long as the LMS is SCORM-compliant, of course).
+It is an acronym of Shareable Content Object Reference Model.
+In the same way that DVDs are created in a standardized way so they can be read by any DVD player, SCORM sets out the standardized set-up that means corporate elearning materials can be read by any LMS.

 SCORM governs two things: packaging content and run-time.